Part 4: How the Fawn Response or Fawning Works in Your Body

 Why This Changes Everything

-Once you understand fawning as biology — not a flaw — something fundamental shifts:
+Once you understand fawning as biology instead of a flaw — my hope is that your self-judgment makes a fundamental shift.

 Series Navigation